yannickl/QRCodeReaderViewController/README.md

 ![QRCodeReaderViewController](https://github.com/YannickL/QRCodeReaderViewController/blob/master/web/qrcodereaderviewcontroller_header.png)

-The _QRCodeReaderViewController_ is a simple QRCode Reader/Scanner based on the _AVFoundation_ framework from Apple.
+The _QRCodeReaderViewController_ is a simple QRCode and bar code reader/scanner based on the `AVFoundation` framework from Apple.
 It aims to replace ZXing or ZBar for iOS 7 and over.

 It also allows you to switch between the front and the back cameras.